Brent-Tunnicliff/app-dadjokes-android/README.md

 Application to get and display dad jokes from https://icanhazdadjoke.com/api.

+## Firebase

+This project uses Firebase, but the `google-services.json` file has been left out of git.
+The file needs to be placed within the `app/` directory.

 ## App signing

 While the codebase is open source, security secrets like the signing keys are not.